Home

 Hormone Regime's for Transsexual Women (c.2000)

-In 2000 oral oestrogen was by far the most commonly used medication as this was relatively inexpensive and easy to obtain, often even without a prescription.
+In 2000 oral Estrogen was by far the most commonly used medication as this was relatively inexpensive and easy to obtain, often even without a prescription.
 Two forms of estrogen were used - conjugated equine estrogen (Premarin) or ethinyl estradiol (Estinyl).
 The latter is very potent in its feminisation effects, but it's a synthetic compound and since about 2010 has ceased to be recommended for the treatment of transwomen as at the necessary dosage levels too many patients were suffering contradictions.
 It has effectively been replaced by estrodial, a bio-identical compound that is much closer to the hormones naturally produced by the human body.

 For transgender women older than 40, or heavy smokers, transdermal estradiol patches (e.g. Alora, Climera, Esclim, Estraderm, Vivelle, Vivelle-Dot) were recommended, although these were more costly than oral pills.